developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 ## Overview

-EMDK for Android 7.3 (and later) contains interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification, an optical line-of-sight technology that's often used for data transfer between small portable devices such as remote controls, mobile computers, printers and some medical devices.
+EMDK for Android 7.3 (and later) contains interfaces for controlling hardware that conforms to the Infrared Data Association (IrDA) specification, an infrared line-of-sight technology that's often used for data transfer between small portable devices such as remote controls, mobile computers, printers and some medical devices.
+IrDA also refers to the protocols used for wireless data transfer using IrDA hardware.

-IrDA also refers to a set of protocols used for its wireless data transfer.
-The Zebra IrDA implementation supports the following protocols:
+Zebra's IrDA implementation supports the following protocols:
 * TinyTP
 * IrLMP
 * IrLAP/ LSAP
 * IrSIR

 Zebra IrDA APIs operate through Android intents – specific commands that can be used by Android applications to control IrDA hardware on IrDA-equipped Zebra devices.
-This guide provides developers with a comprehensive set of tools to easily communicate between IrDA devices via wireless infrared communication with IrDA Intent APIs on Zebra mobile devices.
+This guide explains how to communicate wirelessly between IrDA devices using IrDA Intent APIs on Zebra mobile devices.

 ### Requirements

-Use of IrDA APIs requires experience with Java programming, Android application development and familiarity with Android intents.

-**Target device(s) must contain**:
+Use of IrDA APIs requires experience with Java and Android app development, and familiarity with Android intents.
+For successful IrDA communication, **target device(s) must contain**:

 * IrDA peripheral hardware
 * DataWedge version 7.3.11 or later on the device
-* IrDA transceivers in clear line-of-sight during data transmission
+* IrDA transceivers in clear line of sight during data transmission

 -----

-IrDA Intent APIs
+## IrDA Intent APIs

-IrDA Intent APIs can be used in applications that require control of IrDA communication.
+IrDA intent APIs can be used in applications that require control of IrDA communication.
 Supported intent actions and commands:

-`com.symbol.irda.api.ACTION_UPDATE`
-* Set server name
+* `com.symbol.irda.api.ACTION_DO`:
-* Set connection idle time

-`com.symbol.irda.api.ACTION_DO`
-Send Data
+ * Send data

-`com.symbol.irda.api.ACTION_GET`
+* `com.symbol.irda.api.ACTION_GET`:
  * Get server name
  * Get driver version
  * Get connection idle time

-`com.symbol.irda.api.ACTION_REGISTER`
+* `com.symbol.irda.api.ACTION_REGISTER`:
  * Register/Unregister callbacks

+* `com.symbol.irda.api.ACTION_UPDATE`:
+ * Set server name
+ * Set connection idle time

 Usage information for each command follows in the sections below.